kioz-wang/zargs/README.md

 > Single options, options with a single argument of optional type, or single positional arguments of optional type are always optional.

+Default values must be determined at comptime.
+For `argOpt`, if the value cannot be determined at comptime (e.g., `std.fs.cwd()` at `Windows`), you can configure the default input (`.rawDefault`), which will determine the default value in the perser.

 #### Value Ranges

 Value ranges (`.ranges`, `.choices`) can be configured for arguments, which are validated after parsing.